Welcome to

 Collaboration Policy

-When working on homework assignments, students may consult one another, but are then required to list the names of all students with whom they discussed an assignment on their submitted work.
-Unnatural similarities among students’ submissions with other students whose names are not listed will be forwarded to the Dean of the College’s office for review, to assess whether or not there has been a violation of Brown’s Academic Code.
+Unnatural similarities among students' submissions will be forwarded to the Dean of the College's office for review, to assess whether or not there has been a violation of Brown’s Academic Code.

 If you have any questions about this policy, please ask the course staff for clarification.
 Not understanding our policy is not grounds for not abiding by it.